HarrisonQT/custom-text-to-speech/README.md

-# Installation #
+# Custom Text To Speech #

-This repo contains an applescript that redefines character strings for OS X Text To Speech feature.
-To install, open Automator, create an service, add the `Run AppleScript` action and paste the contents of `custom-text-to-speech.applescript` into the Automator action.
-Save the Automator Service as "Custom Text To Speech".
-Go to `System Preferences > Keyboard > Shortcuts > Services` and check `Custom Text To Speech` under the `text` category.
+Custom Text to Speech service allows you to create a dictionary to redefine how selected text will be read on macOS text to speech service.

+## Installation ##

+Double click on `Custom Text To Speech.workflow` then **Install** and Custom Text To Speech will be installed as a service.

-Now add `textToSpeechDictionary.txt` to your `/Users/<username>/Documents` folder and you should be good to go!
+Now add `textToSpeechDictionary.txt` to your `Documents` folder and you should be good to go!

+To add a keyboard shortcut:

+Open `System Preferences > Keyboard > Shortcuts > Services`, find Custom Text To Speech, then click on **none**.

 ## Usage ##

-Select text from any application and right click and press `Services > Custom Text To Speech`.
+Select text from any application and right click and press `Services > Custom Text To Speech` or your keyboard shortcut.

-*(Note: If you only have three or less services on your machine simply right click and press `Custom Text To Speech`)*

 The `textToSpeechDictionary.txt` is a dictionary with colon seperated values.
 When the script runs into any string on the left, it converts that string to the one on the right.